WSU-Capstone-2017/GOMC-Website/documentation/prototypes/prototype-1-2/readme.md

 - Pure.css 1.0
 - Font-Awesome 4.7
 - jQuery 3.2.1
+- Underscore.js 1.8.3

-with fonts provided by google fonts and colors picked by using the palette tool provided by www.coolors.co
+> Fonts provided by google fonts and colors picked by using the palette tool provided by www.coolors.co